lingduoduo/Deep-Learning/Tensorflow/Tensorflow.md

   - Memory works across very long sequences
   - More computationally expensive
 - GRU
+  - Simplified memory channel across time.
+Not as powerful as LSTM, but less computationally expensive
   - Reset gate: choose how much memory applies to current input
   - Update gate: choose how much memory to keep and how much current input to add
   - Memory is less robust